mchandler13/BoulderView/README.md

 * [Plotly](https://plot.ly/) Creates dashboards for web applicastions
 * [Folium](https://folium.readthedocs.io/en/latest/) Useful for mapping data

-Decided to use Plotly, due to it's ease of use, and ability to interact with webapps.
+Initially, I decided to use Plotly, due to it's ease of use, and ability to interact with webapps.
 [Here](https://plot.ly/~martychandler13/8.embed) is an early example using Plotly.
 It's simple to use, and has built-in hover properties.
-MIGHT SWITCH TO FOLIUM IF TIME
+Later, I switched to Folium, because it allows for interactive maps.

 # NLP